 - Otherwise justifiable expenses that unduly deplete the account.
 If there simply isn’t a great deal of money in the trust, expensive items or services are not allowed if they endanger the lifespan of the trust.
 Although your child would undoubtedly benefit from, say, a trip around the world, if the cost significantly depletes the bottom line of the account, it is not allowable.

 A well-crafted SNT, one that anticipates the type of expenses the beneficiary is likely to encounter, is the best answer to questions about allowability.
 Some rules differ by state, and some may be different depending on the nature and extent of the beneficiary’s disability.

 Questions about how your child is going to manage in life after you are gone can be really scary, and as a result, it’s human nature to delay contemplating them.
 But keep in mind that the worst outcomes are when no plans at all have been made.
 Isn’t that scarier?
 One of the best ways you can insure your special needs child is well taken care of in the future is to plan for it right now.
 I can help you tackle these tough questions and together we will make sure your child’s future is something you don’t have to worry about quite so much.

-Paula Hannah can help you put together legal documents to protect your special needs child.
+Law Offices of Paula Hannah, PLC can help you put together legal documents to protect your special needs child.
 Call today to set up a free consultation.